bulksign/VisualCustomization/README.md

 # Bulksign Visual Customization sample
-This sample repo demonstrates CSS customization for Bulksign platform using a fictitious Coca-Cola company.
+This sample repository demonstrates CSS customization for Bulksign platform using a fictitious "Generic Company" organization.

 ### How can I use this ?